dimitrinicolas/midi-controller-css/readme.md

 # Midi Controller Css

 I type a lot of css, so I bought a Korg NanoKontrol 2 and built this lovely Atom package.
+Each column of buttons controls the values of one css property, and each slider sets the px/percent/... values.

 ![Demo](demo.gif)